How to Clean a Holiday Let, Cottage or Airbnb

-It often feels like changeover days have to be carried out with military precision, or they end up chaotic and stressful.
-Especially in the high season when you literally have one guest out and the next guest in.
-You’re up against the clock to do a diligent clean, check for damage, restock the fridge, toiletries and round up discarded items from the last guests.
+It often feels like changeover days must be carried out with military precision, or they end up chaotic and stressful.
+Especially during the high season, when you have one guest checking out, then the next guest checking in a few hours later.
+You’re up against the clock to do a diligent clean, the laundry, check for damage, restock supplies, and round up discarded items from the last guests.

-We’ve put together this comprehensive changeover checklist to ensure that you don’t miss any of the essential touches that will make your holiday let the perfect home-from-home for your next guests.
+With so much to do in such a short amount of time, preparing your property for guests can be a huge task to undertake.
+To help you, we’ve put together this comprehensive changeover and cleaning checklist to ensure you don’t miss any of the essential touches that will make your holiday let the perfect home-from-home for your next guests.

 Are you going to clean yourself or hire a cleaner?

-The first decision you need to make is whether you’re going to do the cleaning yourself or hire a cleaner.
+The first decision you need to make is whether you’re going to do the cleaning yourself or hire a holiday let cleaner.

-Although doing the cleaning yourself can cut down on expenses, it only makes sense if you can commit to a thorough clean after every rental.
+Although doing the cleaning yourself can cut down on expenses, it only makes sense if you have the time to commit to a thorough clean after every rental.
 If you can’t, you need to think about hiring a cleaner.

-There’s an art to cleaning a home well and hiring a cleaner who has experience cleaning holiday cottages can take the stress out of the process.
-They can follow your cleaning checklist and even use a cleaning app.
+There’s an art to cleaning a home well, and hiring a cleaner who has experience cleaning holiday cottages can take the stress out of the process.
+They can follow your cleaning checklist and even use a cleaning app with step-by-step instructions.
 This post has some useful tips on how to choose a holiday let cleaner.

 Allocate tasks for efficiency

-One person should handle the maintenance, check for damage, fix anything and tackle the deeper clean tasks like the barbeque, oven and replenishing of products.
-That leaves your other team member to get on with the main tasks at hand – beds, bathrooms, floors, etc.
+One person should manage the maintenance, check for damage, fix anything and tackle the deeper clean tasks like the barbeque, oven and replenishing of products.
+That allows your other team member to get on with the main tasks at hand – beds, bathrooms, floors, etc.

 If you have tasks, such as gardening or window cleaning, these will add quite a bit of time to your busy schedule.
 In this case, it’s a good idea to get an extra pair of hands and outsource to a local company.
-These chores only need to be completed once a month or so.
-Try and schedule these when guests aren’t around.
+These chores only need to be completed every couple of weeks, but schedule these visits when guests aren’t around.

 Invest in the best